pkmn/engine/README.md

 The `pkmn` Zig package should be relatively straightforward to use once installed correctly.
-Helper methods exist to simplify state instantiation, and any `Writer` can be used when logging is enabled to allow for easily printing eg. to standard out or a buffer.
+Helper methods exist to simplify state instantiation, and any `Writer` can be used when logging is enabled to allow for easily printing e.g. to standard out or a buffer.

 ```zig
 const std = @import("std");